 Whether it is helping a coworker with a procedure, educating an owner about how best to soothe their anxious cat, or providing life-saving surgery to a sick dog, we strive to put the health and comfort of our staff, clients, and patients at the forefront of our practice.

 Join a veterinary team with an excellent track record of employee retention and high employee satisfaction!
 We are a fun team of highly skilled individuals who encourage teammates to continue learning and growing.
 Our practice is busy and that’s how we like it to be.
 This is not a job that we think of as boring!

 Our technicians are challenged to use their skills at a high level and strive toward continuous learning.
 Our doctors (lead by doctor-owner Jeb Mortimer, and associate-doctors Catherine Gamber, Joyeeta De, and Erin West) appreciate and respect the knowledge and training licensed veterinary technicians bring to the profession and are not afraid to encourage growth.
 You can expect to perform all the skills outlined in the WAC.
 As a part of Green Lake Animal Hospital’s technician team you will work with a variety of people with diverse backgrounds and lifestyles in a warm and inclusive environment.

-Our generous compensation package begins after 90 days and includes competitive wages, a very generous medical, vision, and dental plan, life insurance, continuing education, uniforms, discounted pet care, revenue share, paid time off, and 6 paid holidays.
+Our generous compensation package begins after 90 days and includes competitive wages (starting at 19.30/hr), a very generous medical, vision, and dental plan, life insurance, continuing education, uniforms, discounted pet care, paid time off, and 6 paid holidays.
 Retirement matching plans are available after 2 years.
 A hiring bonus of $1,000 will be paid upon completion of 90 days of employment.
 Plus, our building is located 1 block away from Green Lake Park, a premier Seattle destination for relaxation and exercise!